-- Short Essay: A philosophical reflection of the role of truth in your life.
+- 1. Short Essay: A philosophical reflection of the role of truth in your life.
 The focus of this first essay is to have you reflect in a creative, yet serious manner on what you understand by truth and the role that truth plays in your life.
 This is very much a personal essay, based on your life experiences and your personality and character.
-The length of this essay should be 3 5 double-spaced pages. - 2.
+The length of this essay should be 3 5 double-spaced pages.
+Detailed instructions will be distributed early in the course. - 2.
 Quizzes: There will be five quizzes administered at various times throughout the course.
 The date of each quiz will not be announced in advance and will be determined at the discretion of the instructor.
 The quizzes will be given in the last 15-20 minutes of a particular class and will be based on the material covered during that class.
 The quizzes have a twofold purpose: first, to assess your grasp of the material discussed in class, and second, to offer an incentive to attend class regularly.
 Since one of the goals of the quizzes is to encourage regular attendance, there are no make-up quizzes.
 Each quiz will be assessed out of a maximum of 2 points.
 If one's answer is generally thoughtful and correct then a grade of 2 will be given.
 If there is a significant shortcoming in the answer, such as a clearly incorrect idea, but there is evidence that the student is seriously trying to do well, then a grade of 1 will be given in other words, a point is awarded for the effort.
 A grade of "0" is given if the quiz is either not written at all or is clearly unacceptable.
 If you attend class regularly and write all 5 quizzes with a general understanding of what we are doing in this course, then there should be no problem earning the full 10 points allotted for these quizzes. - 3.
 Tests: There will be two in-class tests based on the content of the readings and lectures.
 The tests will deal with the material we cover in our study of Plato, Aquinas, and Descartes respectively.
 The principal focus of these tests will be your comprehension of the concepts that are discussed in this course.
 However, you will also be assessed on your ability to think philosophically.
-The duration of each test will be 60 minutes. - 4.
+The duration of each test will be 70 minutes. - 4.
 Major Essay: This will be a rigorous and reflective investigation of a prominent theme or idea from the course.
-The length of this essay will be 6 9 double-spaced pages and will be due on the last day of class. - 5.
+The length of this essay will be 6 9 double-spaced pages and will be due on the last day of class.
+Detailed instructions will be distributed approximately one month before the essay's due date. - 5.
 Final Examination: A comprehensive examination that will assess your understanding of the ideas and doctrines studied in the course as well as your ability to think philosophically on a range of issues which will take place during the normal university exam period.